Do you have clay soil?

 Clay soil holds nutrients really well and woody plants (ie trees, roses and shrubs) do really well – as do certain perennials.
 Avoid drought-tolerant plants with either aromatic, silver or finely divided foliage, however.
 If you must grow them dig in lots of coarse grit and create raised beds that are higher than the paths so that the water can drain away.

-Related: top trees and shrubs for clay soil
+Find out the top trees and shrubs for clay soil

 How to improve clay soil